frabjous/open-guide-editor/doc/installation.md

     You can then visit `http://localhost:8181` in a browser, and you should see OGE.

 Note that when connecting on `localhost`, you can edit any files the user running the server has access to.
 See the [security documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/security.md) for more detail.

 #### Convenience script

 Opening the files you want to edit via OGE’s “open” dialog is not very efficient.

-For that reason, OGE comes with a script you can run from the command line, `bin/oge.php`, which will take one or more filenames on the local system as argument, and open browser tabs for each one.
+For that reason, OGE comes with a script you can run from the command line, `bin/oge.php`.
+This takes one or more filenames on the local system as argument, and opens browser tabs for each one.

 The script will also launch a php testing server if one isn’t already launched.
-You can specify the port, host, and browser to use, either from the command line or in the `settings.json` file for your installation OGE.
+You can specify the port, host, and browser to use, either from the command line or in the `settings.json` file for your OGE installation.
 Details can be found by running the script with the argument `--help`, i.e., `php bin/oge.php --help`.

 If you think you may use this often, I recommend making it executable (if git didn’t already preserve the permissions) and creating a symbolic link to it in one of the directories in your `$PATH`, e.g.: